What is Ketogenic Diet?

 The ketogenic diet is very popular amongst those trying to lose weight as it is considered a weight-loss wonder.
 Generally, any low carb, high protein diet usually gains a lot of popularity and becomes the latest health trend.
 Similarly, keto has also become the ultimate weight loss diet however it is important to know that is not what keto is for.

 The ketogenic or keto diet is a medical diet that has been used for years to treat young, epileptic patients and it has some side effects, like most medical diets.
-The ketogenic diet is defined as low carbohydrate, adequate-protein, and high-fat diet that causes the body to breakdown the body fat into smaller molecules called ketones, hence the name.
+The ketogenic diet is defined as a low carbohydrate, adequate-protein, and high-fat diet that causes the body to break down the body fat into smaller molecules called ketones, hence the name.
 These ketones then enter the bloodstream and become the main source of energy for the body.

 According to the American Epilepsy Society, ‘The ketogenic diet calls for 90 percent of daily calories to come from fat, with the amount of protein or carbs varying as long as it’s 4 grams of fat for every combined 1 gram of carb and protein.’